limbo-works/Limbo.Integrations.SendGrid/README.md

-## Request a list of allowed IP addresses
+## Requesting a list of allowed IP addresses

 You may set up your SendGrid account to require IP adresses to be allow before they can access the account.
 When enabled, you can add new IP addresses to your accounts allow list (generally referred to as whitelist at the API level), and subsequently request a list of allowed IP addresses like in the example below: